una/personal-goals/happy-moments/2016_happy-moments.md

 05/27/2016
 ---
-Got a massage today and went out
+I still felt kind of sick today, and I got a massage to help with some aching from laying in bed all day.
+By night, I felt well enough to finally go out and dance, though!

 05/28/2015
 ---
-last day in the DR
+It's my last day in the Dominican Republic.
+I'm still feeling a little sick but the weather is so nice and I'm going to miss the little hummingbird that has a nest (with TWO eggs now!) near our beach spot.

 05/29/2016
 ---
-Got back home, Alex got me flowers and got me a key and made my bed
+I finally came back home to Austin today.
+The flights were rough, as I realized I'd left my wallet, keys, and ID in the Punta Cana Airport, but Alex got me flowers and got me a spare key and made my bed for when I got back.
+It was super super nice of him!

 05/30/2016
 ---
-Memorial day pool party and cook out -- made caramel cheesecake strawberries with Alex
+Alex hosted a Memorial day pool party at our apartment and had a big cook out.
+He made this absolutely *incredible* short rib (seriously, it was the best I've ever had, and I watched how it took him literally all day to make).
+We also made caramel creme-brule cheesecake strawberries together :)

 05/31/2016
 ---
-worked at Cenote -- no tax if you pay cash
+I worked at Cenote today, and learned that there's a discount for paying in cash instead of card.
+No tax!

 06/01/2016
 ---
-Impromptu date -- went to Isla with Alex.
-Omgz the chef's seasonal ceviche
+Went on an impromptu date today with Alex.
+We went to Isla and OMG the chef's seasonal ceviche is amazing.
+Amazing.
+I love their ceviche and their cocktails and I want to eat ceviche forever.

 06/02/2016
 ---
-got a lot of work done -- worked on my talk (almost finished)
+I got a lot of work done today.
+It was just a production day, but I made a lot of progress on my talk and I almost finished it!

 06/03/2016
 ---
-mozarts and hula hut
+Because it's so nice out, but also I have to finish this talk, I went to Mozarts with Alex after work.
+We then got dinner at Hula Hut when it started POURING this ridiculous torrential downpour.
+But we got home and instead of going out, stayed in to catch up on Game of Thrones :)

 06/04/2016
 ---
-hackathon
+Hack for Change was today!
+It's been a lot of fun and I'm trying to only do JavaScript/ avoid UI engineering to try something new.
+I've been successful so far.

 06/05/2016
 ---
-hackathon and floating down the river then magnolia cafe
+At the hackathon, Alex and I made a friend David who was on our team, who invited us to come with him to go floating down the San Marcos river.
+The weather was perfect!
+Insanely perfect!

 06/06/2016
 ---
-Korean hot pot with friends and theen mooji ice cream sandwiches
+Today I ate way too much.
+I got Korean hot pot with a bunch of friends, some of whom I hadn't seen in much too long, and then we all went to Mooji for ice cream sandwiches.
+The seats were swings!

+06/07/2016
+---
+I worked pretty late today with Alex for company.
+It was nice to be able to build and have someone just sit next to me in the meantime.
+I started building an app using getUserMedia and blend modes.

+06/08/2016
+---
+Today was so, so productive at work, and I finally saw some real metrics behind what I've been doing to improve performance and accessibility.
+It was pretty rad.

+06/09/2016
+---
+Alex and I made dinner today (avocado pesto zucchini pasta with shrimp).
+We used the basil plants we've been growing for the pesto :)

+06/10/2016
+---
+I did a little bit of hand lettering today (which I hadn't done in a WHILE).
+That was super nice, especially taking a moment to sit down and actually paint again.

+06/11/2016
+---
+I got brunch with a bunch of my friends today at East Side Cafe.
+I had never been there before but *loved* it (and the blue plate special was eggs Benedict on a lox+shrimp cake!).
+It was so good to see everyone before heading off to Amsterdam.

+06/12/2016
+---
+I woke up early today, went to the gym, then hung around West Austin for a bit.
+I ended up in Paper Source admiring all of the cards and cute trinkets/gifts/papers for way too long.